 Stephen Igor Warokka graduated from the Faculty of Law at Atma Jaya University in 2007 before joining SSEK as part of its internship program.

-Stephen is a partner in SSEK’s labor and employment practice and a supervising partner of the firm’s immigration law and work permit practice.
-He has been involved in a wide range of projects at SSEK, including shipping and maritime law, general corporate law, mergers and acquisitions, foreign capital investment law, immigration law and negotiations with various government officials related to commercial transactions.
+Stephen is a partner in SSEK’s labor and employment practice and a supervising partner of the firm’s immigration law and work permit, and shipping and maritime law practices.
+He also is heavily involved in projects related to general corporate law, mergers and acquisitions, foreign capital investment law, and negotiations with various government institutions.

 Stephen earned his Master of Laws (LL.M.) from the University of California, Berkeley (Boalt Hall) School of Law.
 At UC Berkeley, he was a member of the Student Organization for Advanced Legal Studies, and he also channeled his enthusiasm for sports by organizing sports events with other universities.

 In 2015, Stephen was seconded to the Tokyo offices of Mori Hamada & Matsumoto, a full-service international law firm and one of the largest and most highly regarded law firms in Japan.
 During his three-month secondment, Stephen advised on Indonesian laws and regulations for Japanese companies doing business in the country.
 Stephen organized and spoke at a seminar for Mori Hamada & Matsumoto clients on the Indonesian legal and regulatory framework, and gave presentations on Indonesian shipping law and the Indonesian Capital Investment Coordinating Board (BKPM).